-Many of the needs of recreational travelers have been addressed by recently completed or ongoing projects.
-The four-laning of US 395 to Lee Vining has eliminated many of the problems resulting from slow-moving vehicles.
-Transportation enhancement projects related to the Eastern Sierra Scenic Byway have provided turnouts and information for travelers.
-The June Lake, Mono Basin, and Bodie Hills Transportation Plans address parking in community areas and transportation linkages between communities and recreational areas.

-Disabled Persons

-The Americans with Disabilities Act (ADA) requires public and private transportation projects to comply with the ADA.
-This requires that transportation facilities are accessible to disabled persons; e.g., pedestrian facilities, parking areas, turnouts, kiosks, etc. must be wheelchair- accessible.
-All transit services must also comply with the requirements of the ADA.
-The ADA requires the availability of wheelchair lift-equipped fixed-route buses and door-to-door service for disabled persons who cannot use the fixed-route service.
-ESTA buses are equipped with wheelchair lifts and also provide door-to-door demand-responsive service.
+Climate Change

+Potential impacts from climate change in the Eastern Sierra include flooding, a substantially reduced snowpack, related economic impacts due to declines in tourism, and impacts to ecosystems and biodiversity.
+There is a need to assess potential related effects on the transportation system, to determine whether there are critical assets that should be protected, and then to develop and implement adaptation strategies to address those potential impacts.

 Resource-Efficient Transportation System/Greenhouse Gas Reduction

 Mono County had developed a Resource Efficiency Plan (REP) in order to identify the most effective and appropriate greenhouse gas (GHG) emissions reduction strategies.
 The plan includes: 1) a baseline GHG emissions inventory; 2) a GHG emissions forecast and reduction target; 3) policies and programs to achieve the adopted target; and 4) a monitoring program.
 The REP is incorporated by reference in this RTP; policies and objectives included in the Plan have been included in the policy section of this RTP.
 Policies addressing issues related to climate adaptation including flooding, reduced snowpack (and water availability), economic issues, and ecosystems and biodiversity, are contained in the Mono County General Plan Land Use Element and Conservation/Open Space Element.